Anisotropic Green Coordinates: Variational Shape Deformation of Anisotropic Green Coordinates

-To perform variational shape deformation, we need the gradient and Hessian of $\phi_{i}^{\mathbf{A}}(\eta)$ and $\psi_{j}^{\mathbf{A}}(\eta)$.
-The core idea involves applying Lemma A.1 from the supplementary material to transform the deformation into an isotropic form.
-For the computation of the gradient and Hessian in isotropic coordinates, refer to Section B of the supplementary material.
+To perform variational shape deformation, it is necessary to compute the gradients and Hessians of $\phi_{i}^{\mathbf{A}}(\eta)$ and $\psi_{j}^{\mathbf{A}}(\eta)$.
+The core idea is to apply Lemma A.1 from the supplementary material to transform the formulation into an isotropic form.
+For the computation of the isotropic formulation, please refer to Appendix B.